nojhan/nojhan/README.md

 # THIS USER HAS MOVED

-I am now coding at available at: https://nojhan.net/git/nojhan/
+I am now coding at: https://nojhan.net/git/nojhan/

 You can federate with me from Codeberg or another Forgejo instance.